 Of course, others can also be helpful in getting you unstuck by offering a different perspective.
 When we’re so close to a problem, it can be difficult to see other paths.

 Don’t be afraid to reach out and ask for help.

-If you're feeling stuck in deeper ways than simply being unable to get through a project and could use some deeper support, then check out my Ignite 8-week transformational program.
-I'll help you remove the obstacles that are preventing you from living your best life.
-I'll give you the tools to help you get in touch with your real passion and purpose so you can live a fully ignited life.
+If you're feeling stuck in deeper ways than simply being unable to get through a project and could use some deeper support, then it can be helpful to work with a coach.